NBS-GitHub/deathCounter/README.md

 # deathCounter
-### Every second three people die somewhere in the world.
+### Every minute 100 people die all over the world.
 Now you can face this fact.
 ---
 The JS application counting the deaths on Earth.